prideout/heman/README.md

 ## Building

-It's probably easiest just to snarf the code and use whatever build system you want.
-The only official builds use SCons, in the environments defined by [.travis.yml](https://github.com/prideout/heman/blob/master/.travis.yml) and the [Dockerfile](https://github.com/prideout/heman/blob/master/Dockerfile).
+I've only built heman on Linux using scons, but it should be easy to port to other platforms; its only dependency is OpenMP.
+Feel free to make a contribution!

-If you're on OS X, there's a script, [env.sh](https://github.com/prideout/heman/blob/master/env.sh), that makes using Docker easy.
+If you're on OS X, you might want to use the provided [Dockerfile](https://github.com/prideout/heman/blob/master/Dockerfile).
+There's a script in the repo, [env.sh](https://github.com/prideout/heman/blob/master/env.sh), that makes using Docker easy.
 Here's how to use it:

 ```bash
 . env.sh